A parameterization of anisotropic Gaussian fields with penalized complexity priors: Selection of a distance

 \subsection{Wasserstein distance between Gaussian measures}

-Consider a bounded domain $\Dd=[0, T]^d$.
-Each solution to SPDE \eqref{SPDE2D} induces a measure on $L^2(\Dd)$.
+Each solution to SPDE \eqref{SPDE2D} on $\revisiontwo{T}^d$ induces a measure on $L^2(\T^d)$.
 As a result, one possible way to measure the distance between $u$ and $u_{\bm{0}}$ is to take the Wasserstein distance between the induced Gaussian measures.
-It is known that given two Gaussian measures $M _A\sim \Nn(m_A, K_A),\mu _B\sim\Nn(m_B, K_B)$ on a separable Hilbert space, the Wasserstein distance between them is given by \cite[Theorem 3.5]{gelbrich1990formula}
+It is known that given two Gaussian measures $\revisiontwo{\mu}_A\sim \Nn(m_A, K_A),\mu_B\sim\Nn(m_B, K_B)$ on a separable Hilbert space, the Wasserstein distance between them is given by \citet[Theorem 3.5]{gelbrich1990formula}

 where $\mathrm{Tr} $ is the trace.
 However, this approach poses some difficulties.
 Let us write $ K_A, K_B$ for the covariance operators of two stationary solutions $u_A\sim M_A, u_B\sim M_B$ to \eqref{SPDE2D} with parameters $(\kappa _A,\bm{v}_A,\sigma _A),(\kappa _B,\bm{v}_B,\sigma _B)$ respectively.
 By \Cref{diagonal lemma}, $K_A, K_B$ diagonalize on the same basis, and using the expression of the spectral density in \eqref{stationary density bounded}, we obtain that